streamlit/streamlit/site/content/docs/tutorial2.md

 st.bar_chart(hist_values)
 ```

-Rerun the script, and a histogram will appear immediately.
+Save the script and a histogram will appear immediately.
 What the chart tells us is that **Uber is busiest around 17:00 (i.e. 5pm)**.
 Cool!